Poland 1990 Solidarity 100,000 Zloty

 domination.

-the spirit of freedom has not yet come and places
+places where the spirit of freedom has not yet come

-where it has been suppressed by the post-Soviet dictatorship.
+and places where it has been suppressed by the post-Soviet

-We have always been close to those who seek to regain
+dictatorship.
+We have always been close to those who

-speech, raise their heads.
-This is indeed the legacy
+freedom of speech, raise their heads.
+This is indeed

 The origin of "Solidarnoæ"" [Solidarity]